fene20/memory-game/README.md

 - The photos used in this site were obtained from ...

 ### Acknowledgements
-- I received inspiration for this project from X . . . .
+- I received inspiration for this project from SIMON
 - The first commit was a direct 100% copy of Code Institute 54_JavaScript_HDE_Working_With_Functions Challenge
 - Got timeout help from [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-add-a-delay-in-a-javascript-loop/)
 - Scores from CodeInstitute JS Essentials Project.
 - Text overlay from [stackoverflow](https://stackoverflow.com/questions/21395662/overlay-div-on-image)
 - Game over pop up [sweetAlert2](https://sweetalert2.github.io/)

+- Inspiration for this project was received from .........
+- The format of this README file came from the Code Institute.
+- The template for this project is the Code Institute student template for Gitpod.
+- Excellence Ilesanmi provided mentor support and feedback on the Gym Website pages.

 ### Challenges

+setTimeout function
 - It took a while to figure out how to use setTimeout as a sequential delay.
 - Initially all squares were updating at the same time but all a fixed delay later.
 - The JS code runs on and cannot be paused but an output can be paused.